 No matter whether you have a retirement plan or not, our retirement statistics are going to do you good.
 They may even shock you and show you that you’re on route to experience a real retirement crisis, or perhaps they’ll prove that you’re on the right track with your savings for retirement.

 Here are the most vital stats to remember:

-Top 10 Surprising Retirement Statistics
+Top 10 Surprising Retirement Statistics for 2021

-- Only 28% of big companies guaranteed health benefits to their retirees in 2019.
+- Only 29% of big companies guaranteed health benefits to their retirees in 2020.

-- 20% of workers have no idea how US retirement funds work or where the retirement money is invested.
+- 22% of workers have no idea how US retirement funds work or where the retirement money is invested.

 Now, let’s see this in greater detail, as well as some practical advice.

-Get to Know Basic Retirement Facts
+Get to Know Basic Retirement Facts in 2021

 1. 71% of employers believe their employees meet all the conditions for a good retirement.

 However, there’s a general discrepancy with the employees’ own opinion, as fewer of them (64%) believe they will have enough to maintain a comfortable lifestyle.

-3. Military retirement statistics point to a relatively slight increase in the upcoming years.
+4. Military retirement statistics point to a relatively slight increase in the upcoming years.

 Everything looks nice and steady when you look at the graph depicting the increase in military retirees.
-Hence, there should be about 2.21 million ex-soldiers by 2030.
+Hence, there should be about 2.28 million ex-soldiers by 2031.

-Currently, in 2020, there are about 2.18 million retired military personnel.
+Currently, in 2021, there are about 2.19 million retired military personnel.

-5. Social security benefits can be collected the moment you turn 62, but that’s not the best decision.
+6. Social security benefits can be collected the moment you turn 62, but that’s not the best decision.

 If you do that, you’ll get 25% less of the monthly amount that you were supposed to get.